earthly/website/blog/_posts/2022-05-03-the-opinionated-way-in-which-we-interview-engineers.md

 toc: true
 author: Vlad
 published: true
-excerpt: "In this article, the author shares their opinionated approach to interviewing engineers.
+excerpt: In this article, the author shares their opinionated approach to interviewing engineers.
 They discuss the importance of problem-solving skills, the need for a "spark" in candidates, and the significance of culture fit.
-They also provide insights into their specific interviewing process and offer tips for improving your own."
+The article also provides insights into their specific interviewing process and offers tips for improving your own.
 ---
 Interviewing engineers is an impossible task.
 You have to use a few hours to figure out if a person will be a good employee for several years to come.
 No process will ever be perfect and the various approaches out there each come with their pros and cons.